simondbrooke/terraform-training-jamfpro/training_materials/terraform/module_02_configuration_as_code_concepts.md

 - [API Evolution Timeline - Postman](https://blog.postman.com/intro-to-apis-history-of-apis/)

-#### 😫 Current State Problems: How Organizations Manage SaaS Configuration Today
+#### 😫 Current State: How Organizations Manage SaaS Configuration Today

 Understanding the current landscape of SaaS configuration management approaches helps illustrate why Configuration as Code represents such a significant improvement.
-Most organizations use one of these three approaches, each with distinct characteristics and limitations:
+Most organizations use one of these three approaches, each with distinct characteristics:

 **🖱️ Approach 1: Manual GUI Administration**